shunjizhan/Notes/commands.md

 `gem list` <br>
 `bundle exec rspec spec`    # run all tests <br>
 `bundle install --force`    # force reinstall all gems <br>
+`bi rspec xxx.spec -e 'some test'`  # only run 'some test' in the test suites

 # Shortcut